MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2006

-Sig Solares (the CEO of Parked.com) 'wasted no time pony up the $1,500,000' when he won Cameras.com in an auction in 2006, DN Journal reported at the time.
+Sig Solares (the CEO of Parked.com) 'wasted no time pony up the $US1,500,000' when he won Cameras.com in an auction in 2006, DN Journal reported at the time.

-Solares estimated at the time that he could make up the $1.5 million in 8 years, meaning if all went according to plan, he should have recouped his costs by now.
+Solares estimated at the time that he could make up the $US1.5 million in 8 years, meaning if all went according to plan, he should have recouped his costs by now.

 Year sold: 2009